daved01/insightvault/docs/source/contents/develop.rst

     ruff check insightvault tests

 **Formatting:**
-Use black to format the codebase:
+Use ruff to format the codebase:

 .. code-block:: bash